andrewwhitten/lwc-datatable-pagination/README.md

 # future changes

-* Expose more properties and events from the underlyging Data Table
+* Expose more properties and events from the underlying Data Table
 * More sophisticated paging controls